 The Division uses epidemiologic methods to study disease etiology in human populations.

 This Division develops novel informatics and health IT methods and tools, and studies their application in the intelligent use of healthcare data to inform policy and decision making.

 This Division focuses on organization, payment methods and processes used to improve the U.S. healthcare system and medical care.

 The Division of Healthcare Delivery Science and Innovation will enhance the health system at the micro level to improve care in the real world.
 This division will focus on the development, implementation and evaluation of patient-centered clinical innovations.

-Weill Cornell Medicine (WCM) Disease & Disaster Preparedness staff have helped pioneer quantitative public health planning following 9/11, leveraging affiliated scientific disciplines such as operations research to gather information for policies that are now integral to health protection strategies in the U.S. and abroad.
+The Cornell Institute for Disease & Disaster Preparedness staff have helped pioneer quantitative public health planning following 9/11, leveraging affiliated scientific disciplines such as operations research to gather information for policies that are now integral to health protection strategies in the U.S. and abroad.

 The Institute for Health Technologies and Interventions initiates, conducts and collaborates on outcomes research and quality of care research within the interventional medicine and device context.
 The institute utilizes the Weill Cornell and NYP hospital network for these studies in order to generate new knowledge about medical technologies and clinical strategies and to improve the quality and efficiency of care.